 Air flight has a huge negative impact on the problem of global warming and carbon emissions.
-While the primary greenhouse gas emission from powered aircraft in flight is carbon dioxide, other emissions may include nitric oxide and nitrogen dioxide, sulfur oxides, carbon monoxide (which bonds with oxygen to become carbon dioxide), incompletely burned hydrocarbons, tetra-ethyl lead, and hydroxyl.
+While the primary green house gas emission from powered air craft in flight is carbon dioxide, other emissions may include nitric oxide & nitrogen dioxide, sulfur oxides and carbon monoxide (which bonds with oxygen (o2) to become carbon dioxide), incompletely burned hydrocarbons, tetra-ethyl lead, and hydroxyl.
 Alternative flight technologies are being developed; some are even influenced by the designs of the past.

 One alternative to flight is the airship (also known as dirigibles or aerostats).
 These lighter-than-air aircraft fly by having a large envelope (balloon) filled with a lifting gas, most often helium.
 The most well known airship is the ill-fated Hindenburg which was filled with the flammable lifting gas, hydrogen (due to the limited supply of helium).
 Airships can be propelled and steered and one of the most well-known modern airship is the Goodyear Blimp.